heilcheng/medexplain-evals/tests/README.md

-# MEQ-Bench Tests
+# MedExplain-Evals Tests

-This directory contains comprehensive test suites for the MEQ-Bench framework.
+This directory contains comprehensive test suites for the MedExplain-Evals framework.

 ## Test Structure